Cryotherapy: Cryotherapy following total knee replacement

 Post-surgical management following total knee replacement surgery may include cryotherapy with the goal of helping with pain management and blood loss following surgery.
-Cryotherapy is applied using ice, cold water, or gel packs, sometimes in specialized devices that surround the skin and surgical site (but keeps the surgical site clean).
-Evidence from clinical trials regarding the effectiveness of cryotherapy is weak and because of this, the use of cryotherapy may not be justified.
+It is applied using ice, cold water, or gel packs, sometimes in specialized devices that surround the skin and surgical site.
+Evidence from clinical trials regarding the long-term effectiveness of cryotherapy is weak and because of this, the use of cryotherapy may not be justified.
 Weak evidence indicates that cryotherapy used postoperatively may be associated with a small decrease in blood loss and pain following the surgery.
 No clinically significant improvements in range of motion have been reported.
 There are not many side effects or adverse effects reported with this intervention.
 Some studies suggest that cryotherapy may offer minor reductions in swelling and pain after total knee arthroplasty, but systematic reviews indicate that its overall effectiveness remains inconclusive.
 The application methods vary, with durations ranging from brief ice pack sessions to continuous cooling for up to 48 hours using automated devices.
 Further study is needed to assess any potential harms or adverse effects associated with cryotherapy after total knee arthroplasty.